Fanxi2158/guns.lol-view-bot/README.md

 Before starting the bot, you need to set up two text files in the same folder as the executable:

-1. **`solver.txt`**: Paste your CapMonster API key inside this file.
+1. **`config.json`**: Paste your CapMonster API key inside this file.
 It is required to solve the Turnstile captchas.
 2. **`proxies.txt`**: Add your HTTP/HTTPS proxies here (one per line).
 Format: `http://user:pass@ip:port` or `http://ip:port`.
 If you leave this empty, the bot will use your direct IP (not recommended for high threads).

 ---